 All children have a right to an education.
 For children and young people with care experience this may mean that additional support is required during their time in school to meet their distinct, and often unseen, needs.
-One of key goals of Virtual School Head Teachers’ (VSHT) is to help create environments where care experienced children will feel more settled, motivated, and resilient, to ensure a better experience at school.
-This, in turn, will help to improve attendance, educational outcomes, and contribute to better life chances.
+One of key goals of Virtual School Head Teachers (VSHT) is to help create environments where care experienced children will feel more settled, motivated, and nurtured, to ensure a better experience at school.
+This, in turn, will help to improve, educational outcomes, and contribute to better life chances.

 How has the role of the VSHT evolved in Scotland?